pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 ## Summary

-We've now generated, customized and tested our first package for Pulsar.
+We’ve now generated, customized and tested our first package for Pulsar.
 Congratulations!